We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 How do I update my application after I’ve submitted it?

 We always appreciate when our applicants keep in touch throughout the cycle!
 The method for updating depends on what’s new.
 Some updates are automatic: LSAC automatically sends us our applicants’ new LSAT scores and updated transcripts (as long as you’ve sent your most recent transcript to them).
 Other updates, such as new essays or addenda, should be emailed to us directly.
-If you would like to update something that you’ve already submitted—a corrected essay or résumé for example—you should also email us directly, but it is helpful if you describe your changes or highlight them in the document.
+If you would like to update something that you’ve already submitted—a corrected essay or résumé for example—you should also email us directly, describing the changes in the body of the email and highlighting the changes in the attached document.
 (Please note that we can’t replace or substitute with new material; we can only supplement.)
 Finally, new letters of recommendation can be either submitted through LSAC’s service or emailed to us directly from the recommender.

 Residency